-- Pruning once in a year is sufficient for these herbs.
-You can also perform slight pruning once after they flower.
+- Pruning once a year is sufficient for these herbs.
+You can also perform slight pruning once they flower.

-No matter the type of herb, pinching a young plant prevents leggy growth and make it bushier and improve its structure from the beginning.
-For this, pinch out the stem tips along with the first set of leaves.
+No matter the type of herb, pinching a young plant prevents leggy growth and make it bushier, and improves its structure from the beginning.
+For this, pinch the stem tips and the first set of leaves.

 - Pinch off the growing tips when the plant is 4-5 inches tall and has grown a few sets of true leaves.
 This tutorial video here will help you.

-- The more explanatory version–Find a pair of buds, you’ll usually find them just above the point where the leaf joins the stem.
+- The more explanatory version—find a pair of buds; you’ll usually spot them just above the point where the leaf joins the stem.

 - Now easy, remove the growth above the buds and leaves using sharp shears or fingernails.
-This process will activate those buds, and your plant will start to become bushier.
+This process will activate those buds, and your plant will become bushier.